-The Consolidated Entity assesses at the end of each reporting period whether there is objective evidence that a financial asset or group of financial assets. not carried at fair value through profit and loss, is impaired.
+The Consolidated Entity assesses at the end of each reporting period whether there is objective evidence that a financial asset or group of financial assets, not carried at fair value through profit and loss, is impaired.
 A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset, and that the loss event had a negative effect on the estimated future cash flow of that asset that can be estimated reliably.
 In the case of equity securities classified as available-for-sale, a significant or prolonged decline in the fair value of a security below its cost is considered as an indicator that the securities are impaired.
-If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value. less any impairment loss on that financial asset previously recognised in profit or loss in the Statement of Comprehensive Income - is reclassified from equity and recognised in profit or loss in the Statement of Comprehensive Income as a reclassification adjustment.
-Impairment losses recognised in profit or loss in the Statement of Comprehensive Income on equity instruments classified as available-for-sale are not reversed through the profit or loss in the Statement of Comprehensive Income.
+If any such evidence exists for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss in the Statement of Comprehensive Income - is reclassified from equity and recognised in profit or loss in the Statement of Comprehensive Income on equity instruments classified as available-for-sale are not reversed through the profit or loss in the Statement of Comprehensive Income on equity instruments classified as available-for-sale are not reversed through the profit or loss in the Statement of Comprehensive Income on equity instruments classified as available-for-sale are not reversed through the profit or loss in the Statement of Comprehensive Income.